My work engages traditional painting and the stylistic

-Beginning from a reaction to images of women produced by
+Beginning from a reaction to images produced by the media

-I work to conflate the cultural, commercial and
+and fashion industry, I conflate the cultural, commercial and

-personal through a process of painting and collaging images into paintings and
+personal through a process of painting and collaging images.

-plastic surgery, and fashion imagery, I paint to convey the anxiety
+and the fashion industry, I paint to convey the anxiety of

+continual mediation.
 Limbs distort, paint melts into skin and

 glances confront in discord to suggest different states of